lamsq/gp/README.md

-# Facial Recognition Access Control
+#  Access Control with Facial Recognition

 A real-time facial recognition security system built for the Raspberry Pi 4.
 It uses an infrared camera to identify users and controls a motor to grant access.